-The members of the genus are annuals or perennials, herbaceous or woody, and some have underground tubers.
+The genus members are annuals or perennials, herbaceous or woody, and some have underground tubers.
 They vary in size and growth habit.
 These succulents range from groundcovers to shrubs or small trees.
 Some of them are trailing plants, some have rosettes with symmetrical leaves, and some of the annuals are aquatic plants.
-They have fleshy leaves with interesting shapes and coloring, and usually lovely, star-shaped flowers.
+They have fleshy leaves with interesting shapes and coloring and usually lovely, star-shaped flowers.
 Crassulas are generally polycarpic plants.
 Some species are monocarpic and die after they flower.

 Growing Conditions for Crassula

 Crassulas are among the most popular succulents to grow in gardens or containers both indoors and outdoors.

 Crassula plants prefer full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plants.
 A place with morning sun and afternoon shade would be perfect.
 Many Crassulas will stress beautifully to shades of red, purple, pink, orange, or yellow in response to more sunlight.
 In low light, even the reddest plants will revert to green.

 Most Crassulas can be grown indoors if given enough light.
 Place your plants in a window where they receive at least 6 hours of direct sunlight.

 Crassulas are not particular about soil pH, but they require very porous soil with excellent drainage.
 Most of them will do well in sandy or even rocky soil.
 Use commercial potting soil mixes designated for use with succulents or mix your own.
 In their habitat, Crassula plants usually grow in rocky quartz fields.